Coronavirus & Masks: What You Need to Know About the New Cloth Face Covering RecommendationsApril 7, 2020 - Katie McCallum

 In short, even if you're feeling fine, you could still be infected and unknowingly spreading COVID-19.

-Given this new information, the CDC is now recommending that the general public wear cloth face coverings in an effort to slow the spread of coronavirus — especially if you live in an area with community spread.
+Given this new information, the CDC recommends that the general public wear cloth face coverings in an effort to slow the spread of coronavirus — especially if you live in an area with community spread.

 In addition, the CDC has stated that a cloth mask can also help keep you from getting sick.